 Bureau of Social Welfare and Public Health, Tokyo: Overview of National Health Insurance (J)

-When a subscriber to National Health Insurance pays more than 35,400 yen in medical expenses to the same institution within the same month, the amount exceeding 35,400 yen will be reimbursed later.
+When a NIH policyholder pays more than 35,400 yen in medical expenses to the same medical institution within the same month, the amount exceeding 35,400 yen will be reimbursed later.
 Request reimbursement at your local government office.

 Bureau of Social Welfare and Public Health, Tokyo: What To Do When Medical Expenses are High (J)

-This is a supplemental accident insurance scheme in case you suffer an injury in an accident while traveling to and from the university or taking part in education and research activities at the university.
+This is an optional accident insurance scheme in case you cause damage to another person in an accident while attending a lecture, traveling to and from school (such as a bicycle accident) or participating in education and research activities at the university.
 Undergraduate, graduate, and research students can enroll in the scheme.
-Enrollment periods are April and October.
-You will need to pay an insurance premium when signing up.
-For details, contact the Student and Career Support Office.
+For details, contact the Student and Career Support Office (email@example.com).